 Lead TA Program

 The Lead TA program is a new initiative on campus to facilitate the professional development of teaching assistants at a discipline-specific level.
-It provides outstanding graduate students with an opportunity to apply their interest, teaching experience, and training beyond traditional TA duties.

 This initiative to improve the teaching effectiveness of TAs at a departmental level complements the general, interdisciplinary TA training offered by the Teaching Support Centre.
 In order to support the Lead TAs in their own professional development during the year, the TSC will provide ongoing training and resources to the group on facilitation, peer mentoring and teaching excellence.
 The Lead TA pilot program is a result of collaboration between the School of Graduate and Postdoctoral Studies, the Faculties, the GTA Union and the Teaching Support Centre.
-If you would like to learn more about the program, please contact Lead TA Coordinator Aisha Haque.
+If you would like to learn more about the program, please contact Lead TA Coordinator Aisha Haque at the TSC.

 Faculty of Education

 Allison Segeren is currently a fourth year PhD candidate in the Faculty of Education specializing in equity education and policy sociology.
 Allison has a diverse range of teaching experiences including high-school classrooms both brick-and-mortar and online, teaching assistantships in the Bachelor of Education program at Queen’s University, and facilitating the Inclusive Post-Secondary Education program at Queen’s University supporting adults with intellectual and developmental disabilities.